Frontear/Themelio/README.md

 ## Contribution

 We are **NOT** accepting any pull requests that change the environment in any way that isn't abstract, and/or necessary.
-Please state valid justification as to why your code should be merged
+Please state valid justification as to why your code should be merged.

 ## License